-The dualization problem solved by Sweedler's dual has striking relations with language theory (for this last point, see [2]).
-A true "engineer-like" calculus was developed to handle the rational closure mentionned above.
-This set of formulas is mainly based on a recursion to compute the "star of a matrix" (the formulas and complete discussion can be found in [12] and are reminiscent of general formulas giving the inverse of a matrix decomposed in blocs).
-This calculus is powerful enough to be the main ingredient of investigating rationality properties in various domains (see [9, 11] for Noncommutative geometry and [2, 14] for automata theory).
+The dualization problem solved by Sweedler's duals has striking relations with language theory (for this last point, see [2]).
+A true "engineer-like calculus" was developed to handle the rational closure mentionned above.
+This set of formulas is mainly based on a recursion to compute the "star of a matrix" (the formulas and a complete discussion can be found in [12] and are reminiscent of general formulas giving the inverse of a matrix decomposed in blocks).
+This calculus is powerful enough to be the main ingredient in investigating rationality properties in various domains (see [9, 11] for noncommutative geometry and [2, 14] for automata theory).